inkline/inkline.io/src/pages/docs/utilities/text.md

 You can make your text disappear without hiding the element by using the `text-indent: -10000px` trick.
 This is available through the following utility class:

 - `_text:hide`

+### Lists
+You can use list utilities to obtain inline and unstyled lists.

+<example :component="TextListsExample" :html="TextListsExampleHTML"></example>